LukeSmithxyz/based.cooking/src/torrijas.md

 1. Let the torrijas rest on paper towels to absorb excess oil.
 In another bowl mix the remaining sugar (1/2 cup) with the cinnamon.
 1. Cover the slices in the cinnamon sugar mixture.
 1. Add the honey (you can add more or less depending on preference).
-1. Refrigerate the torrijas the time you want, or just enjoy them freshly made, **(I recommend to taste them both ways)**.
+1. Refrigerate the torrijas for as long as you want, or just enjoy them freshly made, **(I recommend to taste them both ways)**.

 ## Contribution